Instantaneous settlement vital to compete with assets like crypto, says SEBI chief

-Instantaneous settlement in the regulated securities market is essential in order to compete with asset classes such as cryptocurrency which offers this convenience, Securities and Exchange Board of India chairperson Madhabi Puri Buch said today.
+Instantaneous settlement in the regulated securities market is essential in order to compete with asset classes such as cryptocurrency which offers instant liquidity and other conveniences, Securities and Exchange Board of India chairperson Madhabi Puri Buch said today.

 Also read: Crypto trading volumes on Indian exchanges hit a 10-month high

 If the regulated markets do not move in this direction, there is a good chance that funds will move away from the regulated markets towards crypto and similar assets, she said.
-Cross-border asset classes that operated outside regulations had the advance of anonymity, tokenisation and instantaneous settlement.
-While anonymity is out of the question in a regulated market, it is possible to offer the other two, she said.
+Cross-border asset classes that operated outside regulated markets had the advantage of anonymity, tokenisation and instantaneous settlement.
+While anonymity was out of the question in a regulated market, it is possible to offer the other two, she said.

 Settlement of trades optionally on T+0 basis is set to be launched in the Indian equity markets on March 28.
 This would mean that trades will be settled on the same day.